vguleaev/Angular-Material-Autocomplete/README.md

   <autocomplete [source]="items" [displayItem]="'item.code'"> </autocomplete>
 ```

-You can also use `disaplyItemFn` attribute and provide here an anonymous function, if you want to have syntax checking, strong typing and refactor tools available.
+You can also use `disaplyItemFn` attribute and provide an anonymous function.
+It helps on syntax checking, strong typing and refactor tools available.

 ```javascript
   // in ts file